tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

 1. A lambda with arguments
 1. A lambda closing over some variable (a new style closure)

+The example bytecode was generated using the `javap` command line tool.
+Only partial bytecode listings are shown in this section, for full source and bytecode listsings, see [Appendix A](#appendix_a).

 ### Example 1

-In the following examples examples the bytecode was generated using the `javap` command line tool.

 The first example is a simple anonymous class instance passed into our `waitFor` method.

-If we look at the bytecode, we can see two main blocks, the first is the default constructor that the compiler created.
-We're not interested in that.
-The second block is the bytecode for the `example` method.
-We are interested in that.
+    public class Example1 {
+        // anonymous class
+        void example() throws InterruptedException {
+            waitFor(new Condition() {
+                @Override
+                public Boolean isSatisfied() {
+                    return true;
+                }
+            });
+        }
+    }

-The thing to note is that an instance of the anonymous class is new'ed up here.
+If we look at the bytecode, the thing to notice is that an instance of the anonymous class is newed up.
 The #2 refers to a lookup, the result of which is shown in the comment.
 So it uses the `new` opcode with whatever is at #2 in the constant pool, this happens to be the class anonymous class.

+{lang="text"}
+      void example() throws java.lang.InterruptedException;
+        descriptor: ()V
+        flags:
+        Code:
+          stack=3, locals=1, args_size=1
+             0: new           #2  // class Example1$1 <- **class is instantiated here**
+             3: dup
+             4: aload_0
+             5: invokespecial #3  // Method Example1$1."<init>":(Ljdk8/byte_code/Example1;)V
+             8: invokestatic  #4  // Method WaitFor.waitFor:(Ljdk8/byte_code/Condition;)V
+            11: return
+          LineNumberTable:
+            line 10: 0
+            line 16: 11
+          LocalVariableTable:
+            Start  Length  Slot  Name   Signature
+                0      12     0  this   LExample1;
+        Exceptions:
+          throws java.lang.InterruptedException

 Once created, the constructor is called using `invokespecial`.
 This opcode is used to call constructor methods, private methods and accessible methods of a super class.
 You might notice the method descriptor includes a reference to `Example1`.
 All anonymous class instances have this implicit reference to the parent class.